CreativelyStupid/canvos-classic/README.md

 - this should not be to hard to figure out as we have a guide for the new canvos that also is similar in some ways.

+- i actually wasn't part of the process of creating this so i literally just uploaded an extracted zip no one had touched in months

 find the new canvos at https://github.com/creatively-stupid/canvos